mendel5/get-wifi-password-windows/README.md

 With the command below you can make Windows show you the Wi-Fi password.

 ## Command
-Copy the command below and paste it into a CMD terminal or a Powershell terminal.

 ```
 netsh wlan show profile name="my_wifi_name" key=clear
 ```
+- Copy the command above.
-Replace "my_wifi_name" with the name (SSID) of your Wi-Fi network.
+- Replace "my_wifi_name" with the name (SSID) of your Wi-Fi network.
+- Paste it into a CMD terminal or a Powershell terminal.

 Links:
 - https://www.asus.com/en/support/faq/1046400/